claudecodeguide.dev

 Wants memory across sessionsClaude Code

 Yes, and some people do.
 Aider for quick edits where you want model choice.
-Claude Code for complex multi-step tasks where you want the full agent experience.
-They don't conflict -- they're different terminals.
+Claude Code for complex multi-step tasks where you want the full agent.
+They don't conflict.
+They're just different terminals you open depending on the job.

 Ship your first project with v0